Novadotgg/to-do-list/README.md

  ### Subtask
  The subtask button is connected along witht the task itself, so whenever any task is created we have the option to create a subtask too and we can even set the due date of the subtask itself and there exists a checkbox whch can be clicked when the subtask is completed.
  And after finishing the wholde task we can then completely cut off the main task and can remove it finally.
+ And whenever the browser is refreshed the list will still be there as it's stored in the browser cache.